havishya10/Intercom-Clonee/README.md

 1.  **Color Scheme, Theme, UI :**
     *   A clean, modern, and professional color palette inspired by Intercom's aesthetic has been implemented.
     *   The overall theme aims for clarity and ease of use, ensuring a pleasant user experience.
     *   UI elements are designed to be consistent, recognizable, and visually balanced, contributing to a polished look and feel.
-Custom icons (via Lucide React) enhance visual appeal and clarity.
+Custom icons (via React Icons) enhance visual appeal and clarity.

 2.  **Desktop UI :**
     *   The application provides a full-featured and well-organized desktop experience.